-The duty was originally introduced on 1 January 1920 and is collected by the Department of Transport on behalf of the Office of State Revenue.
+The duty was originally introduced on 1 January 1920 and is collected by the Department of Transport on behalf of RevenueWA (formerly known as the Office of State Revenue).
 It is currently collected under the Duties Act 2008 and the Road Traffic (Vehicles) Act 2012, which are administered by the Commissioner of State Revenue and the Director General of the Department of Transport respectively.